arhamchordia/insider-detection/README.md

 | `0x976685…6c` | Micro Strategy fromagi | MicroStrategy stock bet |
 | `0x55ea98…7c` | DraftKings flaccidwillie | DraftKings acquisition |

-Re-score all of them at once — see the [score-wallet Docker command](#docker-recommended) above.
+Re-score all of them at once using the Docker command in [Scoring a specific wallet on demand](#scoring-a-specific-wallet-on-demand).